lucasjellema/tech-radar-prototype2/development-log.md

 ## May 6th
 - Support hovertext / tooltip for sector (sector label) and ring (ring label)
 - File manager : Export Radar File (for only current radar with only selected ratings, blips and objects )
+- Option to remove layout settings from individual sectors and rings (and fallback on inheritance from sector and ring defaults)

 ### Resources
 - turn array into object - https://stackoverflow.com/questions/42974735/create-object-from-array/42974762